 Hyperuricemia symptoms and treatment: Here I describe the symptoms of hyperuricemia and how this condition can be treated with medication and dietary and lifestyle changes.

 Hyperuricemia is the name given to a condition in which a person has abnormally high levels of uric acid in their blood.
-This is normally considered as being more than 9 mg of uric acid per 100 milliliters of blood.
+This is normally considered as being more than 9 milligrams of uric acid per 100 milliliters of blood.
 This is usually expressed as milligrams per deciliter, i.e, 9 mg/dL.

-The recommended level of uric acid is less than 6 mg per 100 ml.
-Someone in the range 6 mg to 9 mg per 100 ml is said to have raised or elevated uric acid levels.
+The recommended level of uric acid is less than 6 mg/dL.
+Someone in the range 6 mg/dL to 9 mg/dL is said to have raised or elevated uric acid levels.

 It is a fact that you can have raised or even very high uric acid levels and not have gout.
 But that doesn’t mean that you won’t eventually get an attack of gout.
 You see, urate crystals, which cause gout symptoms, can take a long time to form out of uric acid, months or even years in some cases.